 How to Set Group-Based Limits

+1. In order to set up traffic shaping/bandwidth management for multiple clients on a UniFi network, navigate to Settings > User Groups in the UniFi Controller.
 User groups are listed in this section.
-Each user group employs specific bandwidth limits for both upload / download.
+Each user group employs specific bandwidth limits for both upload/download.
 The default will have unlimited download and upload.

 How to Set User-Based Limits